Ladies in moorland zone of Kilimanjaro

 1. Long trekking hours and distances

 The number of hours and distance you trek each day on Kilimanjaro varies according to the route and itinerary you choose.
-The seven routes up and down the mountain differ in duration from five to nine days.
-They also differ in overall length, from 53 km (33 mi) to 98 km (61 mi).
+The different Kilimanjaro routes vary in duration from five to nine days.
+They also vary in overall length, from 53 km (33 mi) to 98 km (61 mi).

 Moreover, the different days on each route often vary greatly.
 On the eight-day Lemosho route, for example, you cover just 5 km on Day 5, which is about four to six hours of hiking.
-But you cover 17 km on Day 7 (summit day), which is about 10 hours of hiking.
+But you cover 17 km on Day 7 (summit day), which is at least 10 hours of hiking, but more likely over 13 hours.

 Your climb group's overall fitness will also, of course, impact how many hours you spend trekking each day.